 The NIS is the largest all-payer inpatient care database that is publicly available in the United States, containing data from 5 to 8 million hospital stays from about 1,000 hospitals sampled to approximate a 20-percent stratified sample of U.S. community hospitals.
-The NIS is drawn from those States participating in HCUP and weights are provided to calculate national estimates.
+The NIS is drawn from those States participating in HCUP; for 2008, these states comprise 95 percent of the U.S. population.
+Weights are provided to calculate national estimates.
 See Table 1 in Appendix I for a list of the statewide data organizations participating in the NIS.
 The number of sample hospitals and discharges by State and year are available in Table 2 in Appendix I.

 The NIS is available yearly, beginning with 1988, allowing analysis of trends over time.
 (Analyses of time trends are recommended from 1993 forward.
-See the report, Using the HCUP Nationwide Inpatient Sample to Estimate Trends, available on the HCUP User Support (HCUP-US) Website, for details.)
+For NIS data 1997 and earlier, revised weights should be used to make estimates comparable to later data.
+Refer to NIS Trends Weights Files and the report, Using the HCUP Nationwide Inpatient Sample to Estimate Trends, available on the HCUP User Support (HCUP-US) Website, for details.)

 The NIS is the only national hospital database with charge information on all patients, regardless of payer, including persons covered by Medicare, Medicaid, private insurance, and the uninsured.
-The NIS' large sample size enables analyses of rare conditions, such as congenital anomalies; uncommon treatments, such as organ transplantation; and special patient populations, such as the uninsured.
+For Medicare, the NIS includes Medicare Advantage patients, a population that is missing from Medicare claims data but that comprises as much as 20 percent of Medicare beneficiaries.
+The NIS' large sample size enables analyses of rare conditions, such as specific types of cancer; uncommon treatments, such as organ transplantation; and special patient populations, such as the uninsured.

 Inpatient stay records in the NIS include clinical and resource use information typically available from discharge abstracts.
 Hospital and discharge weights are provided for producing national estimates.
-The NIS can be linked to hospital-level data from the American Hospital Association (AHA) Annual Survey Database (Health Forum, LLC © 2007) and county-level data from the Bureau of Health Professions' Area Resource File, except in those States that do not allow the release of hospital identifiers.
+The NIS can be linked to hospital-level data from the American Hospital Association (AHA) Annual Survey Database (Health Forum, LLC © 2009) and county-level data from the

+Bureau of Health Professions' Area Resource File, except in those States that do not allow the release of hospital identifiers.